-What is the recent enforcement record and what are the current enforcement concerns of the authorities?
+34 What is the recent enforcement record and what are the current enforcement concerns of the authorities?

-The Commission has, to date, never prohibited a foreign-to-foreign merger, but has imposed fines for failure to notify and for early closing.
+The Competition Commission (the Commission) has, to date, never prohibited a foreign-to-foreign merger, but has imposed fines for failure to notify and for early closing.